Salzgitter AG (SZG.F) (ETR:SZG) Given a €20.00 Price Target at Deutsche Bank Aktiengesellschaft

-Salzgitter AG (SZG.F) (ETR:SZG) has been given a €20.00 ($23.53) target price by investment analysts at Deutsche Bank Aktiengesellschaft in a research note issued on Monday, Borsen Zeitung reports.
-The brokerage presently has a “neutral” rating on the stock.
-Deutsche Bank Aktiengesellschaft’s price objective suggests a potential downside of 8.00% from the stock’s previous close.
+Salzgitter AG (SZG.F) (ETR:SZG) received a €20.00 ($23.53) price objective from analysts at Deutsche Bank Aktiengesellschaft in a research note issued on Monday, Borsen Zeitung reports.
+The brokerage currently has a “neutral” rating on the stock.
+Deutsche Bank Aktiengesellschaft’s price objective would suggest a potential downside of 8.55% from the company’s current price.

 Salzgitter AG, together with its subsidiaries, engages in steel and technology businesses worldwide.
 It operates through five segments: Strip Steel, Plate/Section Steel, Mannesmann, Trading, and Technology.
 The Strip Steel segment manufactures branded and special steels, such as hot-rolled strip steel and steel sheets, sections, tailored blanks, and components for the construction industry.